1. In the beginning Man created God; and in the image of Man created he him.

 God He stole the handle and

-the train won't stop going -
+train won't stop going -

 no way to slow down.